NoSharp/a-hangman-game/README.md

 - C2S - Sent from the client to the server
 - A2A - Sent from either the client to the server or server to the client.

+### Byte Buffer
+The byte buffer is a non-standard method of serializing messages across the websocket.

+The goal of this approach is to reduce wasted data being networked (like key name etc.), and improve speed of data serialization, as there is a standard packet structure and layout as defined below.

+The library (as found in `shared/buffer.js`) doesn't need to have handling for a lot of data types so they're not implemented.

+Each integer has a given maximum length (in bytes) and is encoded in little-endian(least significant number first).

 S2C - Kick

 Description: Used to display a message to the user once they've been kicked.